 Pastor / Translator - Belarus

-Slava is a pastor of a Baptist church and the director of Gospel and Reformation, a ministry that translates and publishes sound theological resources into Russian.
+Slava is the director of Gospel and Reformation, a ministry that translates and publishes sound theological resources into Russian.
 HeartCry began supporting Slava in November of 2011.
 Belarus is a ‘restricted’ nation concerning the gospel and church planting.
 As a result the church there faces many obstacles.

 Testimony of Conversion